-Updated 2/8/2025
+Updated 4/14/2025

-Pros of Elopement Versus Wedding
+Pros of an Elopement Vs Wedding

 It’s All About You Two

 One of the biggest perks of eloping?
-The entire day revolves around you and your partner—without the pressure of a big audience.
+The entire day revolves around you and your partner, without the pressure of a big audience.
 Whether it’s just the two of you or a handful of your closest people, eloping keeps the focus on what truly matters: your love and the commitment you’re making.
-No seating charts, no timelines dictated by a venue—just an intentional, stress-free experience.
+No seating charts, no timelines dictated by a venue, just an intentional, stress-free experience.

 More Adventure, Less Expense